dzhavat/bracket-pair-toggler/README.md

 ## Important

-The extension only toggles the **global** "Bracket Pair Colorization" setting.
+The extension only toggles the **global** “Bracket Pair Colorization” setting.
 If you have set the setting in your workspace, the extension will not work.

 ## Demo